TSRAI/WSI_patches/README.md

 # WSI_patches
 A patch extraction method for Whole Slide Images (WSIs).
 This method will create patches without using predefined annotations.
-Otsu Thresholding and binary dilation is used to determine whether a patch contains sufficient tissue.
+Otsu thresholding and binary dilation is used to determine whether a patch contains sufficient tissue.
 As a result, this method will allow you save patches with or without tissue.

 An example tissue patch (256 x 256 pixels) at the highest magnifaction (level 0) is presented below: